Freedom of speech: Content viewed as harmful and offensive

 Jasper Doomen argued that harm should be defined from the point of view of the individual citizen, not limiting harm to physical harm since nonphysical harm may also be involved; Feinberg's distinction between harm and offence is criticized as essentially trivial.

 In 1999, Bernard Harcourt wrote of the collapse of the harm principle: "Today the debate is characterized by a cacophony of competing harm arguments without any way to resolve them.
 There is no longer an argument within the structure of the debate to resolve the competing claims of harm.
 The original harm principle was never equipped to determine the relative importance of harms".

 Interpretations of the limitations of harm and offense to freedom of speech are culturally and politically relative.
 For instance, in Russia, the harm and offense principles have been used to justify the Russian LGBT propaganda law restricting speech (and action) concerning LGBT issues.
 Many European countries outlaw speech that might be interpreted as Holocaust denial.
 These include Austria, Belgium, Canada, the Czech Republic, France, Germany, Hungary, Israel, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, Russia, Slovakia, Switzerland and Romania.
 Armenian genocide denial is also illegal in some countries.

 Hate speech is protected by the First Amendment in the United States, as decided in R.A.V. v.
 City of St. Paul, (1992) in which the Supreme Court ruled that hate speech is permissible, except in the case of imminent violence.
 The First Amendment to the United States Constitution contains more detailed information on the Supreme Court decision and its historical background.

 Certain public institutions may also enact policies restricting the freedom of speech, for example, speech codes at state-operated schools.

+Political differences and in-group favoritism on harmful speech and content moderation were found.
+Judges can show political bias when evaluating freedom of speech.